 Toccoa Falls: A Great Roadside Attraction Waterfall

-As you approach the falls you will see a special memorial, dedicated to lives that were lost when dam at the lake above the falls faltered, drowning about 40 kids.
+As you approach the falls, you will see a special memorial dedicated to lives that were lost when dam at the lake above the falls faltered in 1977.
 It’s a sober reminder of the powerful forces of nature.